 11.22.6.1 Overview

-The FTM procedure allows a STA to determine its distance from another STA.
+The FTM procedure allows a STA to determine its distance and (for DMGz and EDMGz STAs) its direction to or from another STA.
 In order for a STA to obtain its location, the STA may perform this procedure with multiple STAs whose locations are known.

-An FTM session is an instance of a FTM procedure between an initiating STA and a responding STA along with the associated scheduling and operational parameters of that instance (see 9.4.2.168 (Fine Timing Measurement Parameters element)) and 9.4.2.246 (Next Generation Positioning Parameters element)).
+An FTM session is an instance of a FTM procedure between an initiating STA and a responding STA along with the associated scheduling and operational parameters of that instance (see 9.4.2.168 (Fine Timing Measurement Parameters element)) and 9.4.2.246 (Ranging Parameters element)).
 An FTM session is composed of a negotiation, measurement exchange and termination.
 A STA might have multiple concurrent FTM sessions.
 Concurrent FTM sessions might occur with responding STAs that are members of different BSSs and possibly different ESSs, or possibly outside of a BSS, each session using its own scheduling, channel and operational parameters.

 Change Clause 11.22.6.3 as shown below: